Apollo to Smartlead Automation: Full Make.com Workflow (2026)

 The CSV Bottleneck: Stop Doing Data Entry

-The Required Infrastructure & Cost Breakdown
+The Required Infrastructure and Cost Breakdown

 Make.com vs Zapier for Outbound Routing

-Data Sourcing & Enrichment
+Data Sourcing and Enrichment Options

 Implementation: Building the Middleware Path

-The Smartlead JSON Payload Format
+Step 3 — The Smartlead JSON Payload

 {